5th Clinical Simulation P4

-How to promote displacement using patient's creativity
+How to use displacement and patient's creativity in cancer care

 (Fictional narrative by the doctor)